opapinguin/FPS-Plugin-Specs/Economy.md

 **Requirement.** If the XP system is *enabled*, each Item requires a minimum-level for the transaction to happen.
 If a player does not have enough XP, a message should be displayed informing them they cannot buy the item when they try to do so.

-**Requirement.** If the XP system is *disabled*, any player with enough money can buy any item.
-All other requirement of this document assumes that economy is enabled.

 ## Commands

-**Requirement.** `/store` lists all information displayed in the table of this document.

 **Requirement.** `/buy <item> [args]` is used to buy items.
 It fails if either: